Sue: Are we underwater this week?

 Sue: At least the music isn’t medieval.
 Will that do?

 Sue: It’s just like the opening to Star Wars, but with really slow turtles instead of stormtroopers.

 The Sea Devils’ helmets are a cause for concern, too.

-Sue: They look like samurai turtles.
-There was obviously a copyright issue and they couldn’t dress them up as ninjas.
+Sue: They look like samurai turtles, which means there was obviously a copyright issue and they couldn’t dress them as ninjas.

-Sue: Greg is just a few short steps away from wearing eye make-up like Ingrid Pitt’s.
-Actually, that’s not fair.
+Sue: Greg is just a few short steps away from wearing as much eye make-up as Ingrid Pitt.
+Actually, that’s not entirely fair.
 Everybody was at it in 1984.
 I was a hairdresser when this went out and people came into the shop with zig-zag make-up on all the time.

 Me: Did anyone ever ask you for a haircut like Ingrid Pitt’s?

 Sue: Funnily enough, they didn’t.
 And I would have been fired if I’d agreed to try.
 There isn’t enough hairspray in the world.
 No wonder the ozone layer is ****ed.

 Ingrid takes on the Myrka single-footed.